binoy0523/validus/README.md

 ## Local Database

-The local database used is [Hive](https://pub.dev/packages/hive) as it is one of the most popular and convenient plugin.
+The local database used is [Hive](https://pub.dev/packages/hive), as it is one of the most popular and convenient plugin.

 ## State management & Dependency management
-[GetX](https://pub.dev/packages/get#about-get) is used for state management and dependency injection, also one of the popular package
+[GetX](https://pub.dev/packages/get#about-get) is used for state management and dependency injection, also one of the popular package.